FIRST PUBLISHED: 11th JUNE 2014

 Here's Devlin's biography:

-After a little research we were able to establish that Middlewich did indeed have its own Town Crier right up, it would appear, to the start of the First World War (and quite possibly beyond).
+After a little research we were able to establish that Middlewich did indeed have its own Town Crier right up, it would appear, until a few years before the start of the First World War.

 ORIGINAL DIARY ENTRY (JUNE 11th 2014)